 Nine centuries of Jewish life

 Thuringia uniquely combines a great architectural heritage with a long Jewish history that is still alive today.
-A discovery tour leads to Erfurt and the unique ensemble of synagogue, mikvah and treasure.
+A discovery tour leads to Erfurt to the unique UNESCO ensemble of synagogue, mikveh and Stone House.
 But also to unexpected cultural treasures in smaller communities that tell of diverse Jewish stories in rural areas.
 It is a journey through several centuries - beginning in the Middle Ages, through the 19th century to the present day - which shows that in Thuringia, Jewish life and Jewish culture in all its diversity and vibrancy have a home not only in museums, but also in the here and now.

 Jewish Life in Thuringia